TheDammedGamer/DocStoreAPI/README.md

 	- Use [Rules Engine](https://github.com/microsoft/RulesEngine) to implement polices.
 	- Store the Policies in SQL and make them managaeable through the Admin interface.
 - Add Support for MySql as an alternative database.
-- Add Support for Comsmos DB as an alternative database (requires .net core 3).
+- Add Support for Comsmos DB as an alternative database.
 - Look into Support for AWS storage.
+- Add support for Generic Oauth and move Azure to that auth.

 ### Possible Version 3 Improvements
 - Support for Metadata / Security caching possible using redis or something similar.